coleifer/huey/docs/api.rst

             attempting to fetch result.
         :param bool revoke_on_timeout: if a timeout occurs, revoke the task, thereby preventing it from running if it is has not started yet.
+        :param bool preserve: when set to ``True``, this parameter ensures that the task result will be preserved after having been successfully retrieved.
+Ordinarily, Huey will discard results after they have been read, to prevent the result store from growing without bounds.
         :raises: ResultTimeout if blocking and timeout specified without result becoming ready yet.